Champagne Veuve Clicquot - Brut Carte Jaune Étui

 Wine rated (2025 guide) 91/100 (Exceptional wine)

-This harmonious champagne seduces with its refreshing style, ideal as an aperitif, but it stands out from other aperitifs with its notes of apple and pear pastries, lemon parfait, chopped almonds, and oyster shells.
-Its lively acidity and jagged texture highlight its mineral profile on the finish.
+This harmonious champagne charms with its refreshing style, making it ideal as an aperitif, yet it stands out from other aperitifs with its notes of apple and pear pastries, lemon parfait, chopped almonds, and oyster shells.
+Its lively acidity and crisp texture highlight its mineral profile on the finish.
 Pinot Noir, Chardonnay, and Pinot Meunier.
-Ready to drink now.
+Enjoy now.

 James Suckling